 First-time homebuyers are not slowing down, despite the challenges of the past year and the often-discussed obstacles young buyers face, such as increasing student loan debt and wage stagnation.
-According to the 2020 Home Buyers and Sellers Generational Trends Report from the National Association of REALTORS® (NAR®), 33 percent of buyers were first-time homeowners, which is about the same percentage as the previous three years.
+According to the 2021 Home Buyers and Sellers Generational Trends Report from the National Association of REALTORS® (NAR®), 31 percent of buyers were first-time homeowners, which is about the same percentage as the previous four years.

-But the hardest part of buying a home for the first time?
+But one of the hardest parts of buying a home for the first time?
 The cost, of course!
-The 2019 Profile of Home Buyers and Sellers from NAR® reported that 26 percent of first-time buyers said saving for the downpayment was the most difficult part of the buying process, citing student loans and credit card debt as obstacles.
+The 2020 Profile of Home Buyers and Sellers from NAR® reported that 25 percent of first-time buyers said saving for the downpayment was the most difficult part of the buying process, citing student loans and credit card debt as obstacles.

 Finances are a tricky topic for many of us and saving up enough to buy a home is no simple feat.
 But did you know there are many first-time homebuyer programs, loans and grants for Iowa residents?
 These assistance programs are designed to make home-buying easier for people who have never done it before!